lsst-dm/dmtn-183/index.rst

    An alternative would be to combine many packets into a block in the object store, perhaps of about 100 alert packets.
    This might permit more efficient storage.
    Storage might be more efficient because compression would be better when storing many alerts.
-   In informal experiments with simulated alert data, this requires about 20-60% less space to store.
+   In informal experiments with simulated alert data, this requires about 5% less space to store than compressing each alert packet separately.

    But this would be more complex, and make writing more difficult, as writes need to append to existing data which would require coordination between writers.
    It would also make reading more complex; a separate index would need to be maintained which translates alert packet IDs into an identifier for the block containing the alert.